hamburgerguy/mcip42draft/non-uniform-sampling-mcip-draft.md

 ```

 This sampling method utilizes Bernoulli sampling.
 Bernoulli sampling is a stochastic jittering method of sampling discrete values, one of many possible methods of non-uniform sampling that could potentially be implemented.

-# Methods
-[Methods]: (#methods)
-### Additive Non-uniform Sampling
-Explanation of additive non-uniform sampling

-Additive Random Sampling (ARS) as a sampling method provides alias-free processing of analogic signals.
-As its name indicates, the sampling instant in this mode is obtained by adding a random variable to the previous one in the sequence.
-As the probability density function of the sum of two random variables is the convolution of their probability density function, the probability density function of the nth instant t_n is given by adding all the probabilities together.
-In Additive Random Sampling with a Gaussian distribution a signal can be easily separated from noise for a number of points greater than 100.
-Nonetheless, it can be seen that also in this mode the mean sampling frequency can be a way smaller than the Nyquist rate also, but with a limitation on the number of samples to be greater than 100.
-This could be applied for our specific use case as a potential solution.

 #### Stochastic jitting Non-uniform sampling